A Developmental Academic Advising Model

 of our students, to enhance their academic performance, and to ensure student progress

-toward graduation by assisting them in achieving the following objectives:
+toward graduation by assisting you in achieving the following objectives:

-- choosing, clarifying, planning and achieving their life goals;
+- choosing, clarifying, planning and achieving your life goals;

-- exploring academic options so that they can make meaningful short- and long-term decisions
+- exploring academic options so that you can make meaningful short- and long-term decisions

-- identifying a major program to achieve educational, career, and life goals
+- identifying a major program to achieve your educational, career, and life goals

-- selecting courses that integrate their educational and personal goals
+- selecting courses that integrate your educational and personal goals

-- assuming responsibility for current information about University degree requirements,
+- help you assuming responsibility for current information about University degree requirements,

 including General Education, academic policies, practices, programs and support services.